SaltwaterC/libxml-to-js/README.md

 ## Gotcha

-Due to the fact that libxmljs does not have any method for returning the namespace attributes of a specific element, the returned namespaces aren't returned into an obvious way:
+Due to the fact that libxmljs does not have any method for returning the namespace attributes of a specific element, the returned namespaces aren't returned as expected:

  * the returned namespaces are only the actual used namespaces by the XML document.
 If there are unused namespaces, they aren't returned.
 This is a consequence of the fact that the namespaces are pushed into the returned object as they are detected by the parsing recursion.
  * the returned namespaces are attached as attributes to the root element, into the xmlns key in order to keep the code simple.